 Example (What will you do in Latvia beside study?)

 I would like to explore the beautiful cities of Latvia and other European countries on my holidays.
 I will learn about different languages or cultural values.
 I will make friends from different backgrounds.
 I will have more time to myself, so I can practice writing, drawing, singing, yoga, cooking, running, graphic design, touch typing, IT skills or reading up on my chosen career path – skills which will enhance my CV and make me a more interesting, well-rounded candidate.

 I will talk more, and in more depth, to the people who matter to Me.
 A mixture of loneliness and social media will make me open up to my friends and family, and could even improve my relationship with them.

-What you have done in your study gap period?
+What You have done in your Study gap period?

-Have you study the gap?
+Have you study gap?